cpfaff/rbefdata_paper/paper/rbefdata.md

 ```

-* However, this synthesis dataset now includes many columns that we do not
-  need.
-Thus they will be excluded in a synthesis dataset we create.

-* We check response variables for normality with a qqplot and transformed them
+The response variables have been checked for normality with `qqplot` and
+transformed where necessary (box below).

 ```r